IceIce1ce/TSBOW/README.md

 | 2025  |  arXiV  | A Breakdown of the Key Architectural Features | [paper](https://arxiv.org/abs/2502.14740) | YOLOv12 |

+The source codes for baseline models are provided in [Baselines](baselines/) folder.
+Read [Instruction](baselines/README.md) for more information.

 <!-- MARK: Experiments -->